interconn-isp/abaco/README.md

 15.5.to_italian # <= "quindici/50"
 ```

-You can also call the convert directly:
+You can also call the converter directly:

 ```ruby
 Abaco::Converter.convert(15) # <= "quindici/00"